ocodista/trampar-de-casa/apps/auto-email-sender/roles-validator/README.md

 participant rolesValidator
 participant getRoles
 participant isValidRole
-participant deleteFromMongo
+participant disableRoleOnSupabase

 rolesValidator->>getRoles: Get roles
 loop for each role
   rolesValidator->>isValidRole: Verify if role is active with web scrapping alt isValid = false
-    rolesValidator->>deleteFromMongo: Delete role
-  end
-end
+    rolesValidator->>disableRoleOnSupabase: Update ready column end end
 ```

 ## Flow Diagram

 ![image](https://github.com/ocodista/trampar-de-casa/assets/68869379/58dcebed-4c0c-4780-a0b6-0634bd4fd41f)

 ### **RolesValidator**

 This function is like the conductor of the role-checking orchestra.
-It relies on MongoDb and does some nifty web scraping to handle roles.
+It relies on Supabase and does some nifty web scraping to handle roles.

 How It Works

 1. Obtain a list of roles using the getRoles function.
 2. For each role in the list:
    - Examine the id, url, and title.
-   - If there's no url, use deleteFromMongo to clean up MongoDb.
+   - If there's no url, use disableRoleOnSupabase to set `ready` column as `false`.
    - If there's a url, use isValidRole to investigate if the role is still active.
-   - If it's inactive, use deleteFromMongo to tidy up MongoDb.
+   - If it's inactive, use disableRoleOnSupabase to set `ready` column as `false`.

 ### **getRoles**